Most Popular Microscopes for Students

 The Swift SW350B Microscope has the extra power you’ll need for your college course experiments.
 The 1.3 MP camera plugs into USB ports.
 Check it out on Amazon.

 My favorite microscope for high school students is the Amscope M-150C-MS Compound Microscope.
-I like it because it balances affordability with the features you’d expect in a more expensive piece of equipment (such as the great mechanical stage!).
+I like it because it balances affordability with the features you’d expect in a more expensive piece of equipment (in particular, the indespensible mechanical stage!).

 But if you need a higher quality microscope for upper-college classes, I’d recommend the Swift SW350B 40X-2500X Microscope.
 It is a step up to a binocular viewport and up to 2500x zoom for scientists with a serious thirst for knowledge and comes with a small USB camera.